Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 Double-click …TunnelblickSource/tunnelblick/Tunnelblick.xcodeproj to open the Tunnelblick source code in Xcode.

-After a few moments, Xcode will begin indexing files, indicated in the progress bar at the top of the Xcode window.
+After a few moments, recent versions of Xcode will begin indexing files, indicated in the progress bar at the top of the Xcode window.
 Allow the indexing to complete, which usually takes a minute or two.
 Xcode does indexing at various times, and if you click a button while Xcode is indexing it will often crash.
 (This is an Xcode problem, not a Tunnelblick problem.)
 The safest way to proceed if Xcode crashes is to download the source code again, because Xcode creates caches which can be corrupted when Xcode crashes and cause even more crashes.

 **5. Selecting  the Type of Build You Want to Create**

 There are two different types of builds.
 Unfortunately Xcode defaults to using the one you shouldn't use, "Debug".
 You should use the "Release" build instead.

+To select the type of build in Xcode 3.2.2, change it in the drop-down list to "Unsigned Release".

 To select the type of build in Xcode 7.0+:
  1. Click Product > Scheme > Edit Scheme…